 06.01 General Inspection Policy

 The applicable regional office shall develop an inspection plan based on the licensee’s restart activities.
 The restart panel shall review this plan.
-This plan shall sample and assess key aspects of licensee operational readiness and, as appropriate, shall the licensee’s reestablishment of previously approved programs, and new programs, if readiness has been reasonably verified across the ROP cornerstones of safety.
+This plan shall sample and assess key aspects of licensee operational readiness and, as appropriate, shall inspect the licensee’s reestablishment of previously approved programs, and new programs, if created.
+The NRC will ensure that operational readiness has been reasonably verified across the ROP cornerstones of safety.
+If restart is authorized, the NRC will determine the appropriate point to transition NRC oversight to the ROP.

 06.02 Restart Panel